AlexandrePortoMasquio/cyberia_ui_kmp/README.md

 - Playwright (Chromium/Firefox/WebKit)
 - Phantom (wallet) or mock wallet for tests

-See ARCHITECTURE.md for detailed internals and REQUIREMENTS.md for product scope.
+See ARCHITECTURE.md for detailed internals, REQUIREMENTS.md for product scope, and CONTRIBUTING.md for conventions (English-only policy, workflow).

 ## Project Structure